videojs/generator-videojs-plugin/README.md

 ### Migrating to the Latest Version

+> **NOTE:** This section comes with the caveat that you know your project better than we do; so, do what you think is best.

 Migrating across major versions can be a bit of a pain sometimes, but we're working on making it better with the generator.
 Here are some notes on migrating to the current major version.

-First, you should allow it to overwrite everything except your `src/` and `test/` files (as described in the previous section).
-This is particularly true for everything in `scripts/` - these have changed a lot!
+You may - depending on your customizations - want to prepare your project by doing one of two things.

+If you have made no customizations, the simplest process may be to remove some or all of the following:

+- `dependencies`, `devDependencies`, and/or `scripts` from `package.json`
+- `package-lock.json`

-Next, you may - depending on your customizations - be able to remove any of the following `devDependencies` from your generated project:
+For a more conservative approach, you should be able to remove any of the following `devDependencies` from your generated project:

 ```
 babel-core